AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-console.md

 ![Content Fragments console - Filtering](assets/cfc-console-fast-filter-01.png)

-Once selected, this will be shown as a filter predicate in the header, and the list will be filtered:
+Once selected, this will be shown as a filter predicate, and the list will be filtered accordingly:

 ![Content Fragments console - Filtering](assets/cfc-console-fast-filter-02.png)
 ## Searching Fragments {#searching-fragments}